TheMatjaz/matjaz.it/content/post/2016-05-18-a-syringe-of-blue-ink.md

 ## I like it

 At the end of the story it's a matter of personal taste and preference.
-I just like writing the fountain pens and you maybe prefer pencils and that's ok!
+I just like writing the fountain pens and you maybe prefer pencils and that's OK!
 Just use anything that makes you feel good and produces a good result at the same time.